jessica-n-miller/praccomp2024/README.md

 - Perform PCA on the buoy data to reduce variables.
 - Generate visualizations for PCA results (e.g., biplots and scree plots).
 - Analyze data separately for periods before and after the hurricane.

+  ## Note

+  The code for GLM at the end of the .rmd and the `bridgenet.csv` are part of a continuation to this project that has not yet been completed and can be disregarded at the moment.